TimNiklasWitte/Implementing-ANNs-with-TensorFlow-WiSe-2021-22-/Homework 09/README.md

 ## Tricks and take home messages
 - The generator must be "strong" i.e. containing more layers than the discriminator (critic).
 - Sometimes train the generator "more" than the discriminator (critic) -> skip training discriminator (critic) (in this case).
-- No bias for the generator
+- No bias for the generator.